indietool/web/content/_index.md

 ---
-title: "indietools - Unified Domain Management"
+title: "indietool - Stop bouncing between dashboards"
-description: "Manage domains across multiple registrars from a single command-line interface.
-Built for indie builders who hate DNS chaos."
+description: "One CLI for domains, DNS, and secrets.
+Built for indie builders who just want to ship."
 ---